Change-Point Detection in Dynamic Networks with Missing Links: Modeling dynamic networks with missing links

 Let $\kappa_n= \underset{t}{\max}\;\| \Theta^t\|_{1,\infty}$.
 We will say that the network is \textit{sparse} if, on average, the degree of each node is much smaller than the maximal possible number of connections in the network, that is, we assume that $\kappa_n/n\rightarrow 0$ as $n\rightarrow \infty$.
 In particular, we have $\kappa_n\leq \rho_n n$.
 We will work with the set of all symmetric, zero diagonal connection probability matrices of sparsity at most $\kappa_n$:

 This new notion of sparsity is more general than the one based on the sup norm and has multiple advantages.
 First of all, this notion of sparsity allows each $\Theta_{ij}^t$ to decay at its own rate (or to be constant for some of them) which is a much more realistic scenario.
 Moreover, the methods for sparse network estimation often require the knowledge of the sparsity parameter $\rho_n$ (see, e.g., \citep{klopp_graphon, gao2015optimal}) whose estimation is a tricky problem.
-In contrast to $\rho_n$, the parameter $\kappa_n$ can be estimated using the observed degrees of the nodes in the network.
+In contrast to $\rho_n$, the parameter $\kappa_n$ can be estimated using the observed degrees.